Mahasethmanish987/hr_system/README.md

- HR Management System
+# HR Management System

-A comprehensive HR Management System built with **Django REST Framework**, designed to simplify employee management, attendance tracking, payroll calculation, and more.
+A comprehensive HR Management System built with Django REST Framework, designed to simplify employee management, attendance tracking, payroll calculation, and more.

 ---